COVID-19 and home learning

 - If your child is feeling strong emotions, support your child while they calm down by being patient and calm.
 Give your child some space if they want it, but let them know you’re close by.

 - Let your child know that it’s OK if they’re finding things hard.
-Encourage them to say something kind to themselves, For example, ‘I’m doing the best I can’ or ‘A lot of students are finding this hard too’.
+Encourage them to show self-compassion.
+For example, ‘I’m doing the best I can’ or ‘A lot of students are finding this hard too’.

-A sense of security, healthy eating, physical activity and good sleep are all essential to your child’s health and wellbeing during lockdown.
+A sense of security, healthy eating, physical activity and good sleep are all essential to your child’s health and wellbeing during isolation, quarantine or lockdown.
 When your child is healthy and well, they’re more likely to concentrate well, have energy, behave well, regulate their emotions, manage stress and learn.

 6. Talk to the school about learning concerns